00DV001/adf-data-ingestion-orchestration/README.md

 - **Condition Check**: Executes only if the customer count parameter exceeds 600.
 - **Data Copy**: Copies product table data to ADLS.
 - **Parameter Validation**: Uses If Condition activity for validation.

+#### Steps to follow

+1. **Create a New Pipeline:**
+   Click on "Author" to create a new pipeline for copying product data, which will act as child pipeline.

+2. **Add a Parameter:**
+   Define a parameter in this child pipeline to receive the customer record count from the parent pipeline.

+3. **Add an If Condition Activity:**
+   Drag and drop an "If Condition" activity onto the canvas.
+   Set the condition to check if the customer record count parameter is greater than 600.

+4. **Add a Copy Data Activity:**
+   Inside the "If Condition" activity, add a "Copy Data" activity.
+   Set the source as the product table and the sink as ADLS.

 #### Screenshots - Task 4